nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 The other contains Attributes it would like to query from the peer.
 In this example they are the given and surname and optionally an e-mail address, following the [Integration example]({% link _docs_integrate/integration-example.md %}).
 Now, an interested person can scan the QR-code, provide their information and send their Response inside a RelationshipCreationChangeRequest.
-Once the company accepts the new Relationship, they can exchange messages or other data using enmeshed.
+Once the company accepts the new Relationship, they can exchange Messages or other data using enmeshed.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/4ac53380-b21a-4e33-982a-aa9167c471f3" id="iDvN-GT-yvbN"></iframe></div>